Why Multifamily Marketers Must Optimize Beyond Google

 Imagine you’ve started a new band and are planning your first gig.
 How would you let people know?
 Flyers are a traditional yet effective promotional method.
 But what if those carefully designed flyers were merely piled on a street corner, untouched?

 SEO (Search Engine Optimization) – Think of SEO as strategically placing those flyers where your potential renters often visit.
 The ultimate aim?
 Climbing the ranks on search engines like Google.
 This is achieved by understanding your property’s unique features and aligning them with what your target audience is searching for.
 It’s not just about pushing your narrative; it’s about stepping into the searcher’s shoes.
 By understanding their needs, frustrations, and interests, you can position your brand to meet them right where they are.
-This process extends to your website content, blogs, social media, and even the back-end coding.
+This process extends to your website content, blogs, social media, and back-end coding.

 PPC (Pay-Per-Click) – This is a tad more aggressive.
 Using the band analogy, it’s like sending a band member into a popular club to hand out flyers directly to people who’d likely attend the gig.
 It costs more, but the results can be substantial.
 These ads appear prominently on search engine results.
 The beauty of PPC?
-You only pay when someone actually clicks to view your content.
+You only pay when someone clicks to view your content.

 The Synergy of SEO and PPC

 In essence, while SEO is the marathon, ensuring consistent visibility, PPC is the sprint, giving instant boosts when required.
-They’re both integral for an effective multifamily digital marketing strategy in today’s competitive landscape.
+They’re integral for an effective multifamily digital marketing strategy in today’s competitive landscape.

 Partners in Crime